It may surprise you to read that this question does not have a simple yes-or-no answer.

 North Carolina’s open container law allows car and truck passengers to carry and drink certain types of alcoholic beverages.
 Drivers may never drink while behind the wheel.
 Nor may they hit the road with a blood alcohol concentration that is above the legal limit.
 But drivers can have some types of alcoholic beverages in unsealed bottles within their reach.

-My personal injury and wrongful death law firm colleagues and I urge everyone to keep booze out of their cars, but North Carolina lawmakers have enshrined exceptions to that best practice in the General Statutes.
+At Shapiro, Washburn & Sharp, our car accident lawyers in Virginia Beach and North Carolina strongly urge everyone to keep booze out of their cars, but North Carolina lawmakers have enshrined exceptions to that best practice in the General Statutes.

 Why North Carolina Enforces an Open Container Law at All